Hit and Run

 While the film making isn’t exactly in the same experimental league as someone like Matthew Barney, it features a few interesting techniques and is surprisingly solid for two new directors.
 There are two points in particular that really drag Hit and Run down.
 The first is that there is an extended sequence that is racist towards a number of different ethnicities.
 It is unspeakably unfunny and bizarrely degrading.
 It seems at odds with the rest of the humour in the film and is a real turn-off.
 The second major problem with the film is that it really isn’t funny.
 This is not because the jokes fall flat or the cast cannot deliver the funny stuff; there just simply do not seem to be many gags in the movie.
 It sparks an interesting point: what makes a film a comedy?

 Hit and Run is complete rainy-day, easy-viewing, popcorn fodder.
 It won’t tax you mentally, you find a few laughs and the car chases are very impressive.
 All of the cast perform their rather limited roles perfectly well with Dax Shepard showing a lot more depth than usual.
 One is left wishing that there had been more automotive action and laughs but it exceeds the low expectations set by Shepard’s previous work.

-Hit and Run will be released nationwide on Friday the 12th October.
+Hit and Run is released nationwide on Friday 12th October 2012.

 Watch the trailer for Hit and Run here: